Edward Mardigian: Education and career

 Losing his mother at the age of 12 was very difficult for young Edward, but was not enough to slow him down, and by the age of 15 he joined his brothers at the Ford Motor Company, enrolling in the Trade School in Highland Park, MI.
 He entered the industrial field as a tool and die designing apprentice student.
 He graduated in 1928 with excellent marks and was offered a great position with Ford Motor Company in Detroit.

 In 1930 Mardigian left Ford Motor Company and joined Chrysler Corporation, which allowed him to attend night classes at the Detroit Institute of Technology and Wayne State University, where he soon would earn the equivalent of a high school diploma and the training of a mechanical engineer.

-By 1933 he had the knowledge, education and passion to begin an exciting and successful career.
-In that year, Mardigian accepted the position of Assistant Chief Tool Designer with Briggs Manufacturing Company.
-In 1934 Briggs sent Mardigian to London, to supervise the first major tooling program at their Dagenham plant, and in 1936 he returned to the United States to head up the process and estimating department, which he would lead through the difficult and early part of the Second World War.
+By 1933, Mardigian had acquired the education and technical experience that marked the beginning of his professional career.
+That year, he joined Briggs Manufacturing Company as Assistant Chief Tool Designer.
+In 1934, Briggs sent him to London to supervise a major tooling program at the company’s Dagenham plant, and in 1936 he returned to the United States to lead the process and estimating department during the early years of the Second World War.

 Mardigian left Briggs in 1943 and formed a tool and die company called Oakman Engineering Co., and the following year bought a major stake in Northern Engineering Co.
 These two companies would later enter the production realm and become known as the Mardigian Corporation.